FluxML/Flux.jl/CONTRIBUTING.md

 2. Read the [Contribution ideas](#contribution-ideas) section to get inspiration.
 3. Set up your local environment.
 Depending on your contribution, fork and clone the Flux, Model Zoo or Flux website GitHub repositories.
 4. Build Flux locally.
 5. Familiarise yourself with the Flux source code.
-For more information on the source code organisation, see section….
+See [Flux source code organization](#flux-source-code-organization) for more information.
 6. Read the Contribution guidelines section.
 Familiarise yourself with the guidelines for filing a bug report and submitting a contribution.

 After you make your first contribution, try to find an issue that is more challenging to you.
 You can always find a way to help expand the Flux ecosystem by creating extensions and new packages.